skyguy126/ECM202A_2025Fall_Project_6/docs/index.md

 ### **1.1 Motivation & Objective**
 What are you trying to do and why is it important?
 Explain in accessible, non-jargon terms.

+Urban mobility applications (e.g. congestion control, emergency response) require knowing how many vehicles are in a given area, where they are, and how long they dwell.
+Today’s cities often rely on fixed cameras or sensor networks, but full coverage is impractical and raises privacy issues.
+For instance, automated license plate reader (ALPR) systems can log vehicles entering or exiting a town, but cannot monitor movements once inside and pose serious privacy concerns **[ADD CITATION]**.
+Our objective is to maintain real-time awareness of vehicles in a city zone without blanket surveillance.
+We propose to achieve this by fusing perimeter camera vision with encrypted-camera side-channel data.
+Encrypted video streams, such as those from private interior cameras, inadvertently leak information through their bitrate patterns, which correlate with scene motion **[ADD CITATION]**.
+By monitoring these side-channel signals, we can infer when and where vehicle motion occurs inside the zone, then combine that with multi-vantage perimeter detections to track vehicles continuously.
+This approach is important because it could enable traffic monitoring that is less intrusive yet effective in complex urban environments.

 ### **1.2 State of the Art & Its Limitations**
 How is this problem addressed today?
 What gaps or limitations exist?